 With the boom of artificial intelligence, numerous arguments and theories about how machines will come to replace humans have arisen.
 However, several companies developing artificial intelligence projects have insisted on putting their machines to compete against humans.
 Although they have sometimes won the game, there have also been cases in which they have been defeated by humans.

 The IBM AI Debater, Miss Debater, lost a competition of debates against the champion Harish Natarajan within the framework of the IBM Think 2019 convention.
 The debate revolved around the subsidies to the preschools, and to each participant was given 15 minutes of preparation for a start of four minutes, another four minutes to refute the opponent’s argument, and a two-minute summary.

-In front of an audience of 700 people – among those who stood out mainly from the best students of debate in schools in the Bay Area of San Francisco and by more than a hundred journalists – Miss Debater and Natarajan expressed their arguments about the subject in question.
-According to the official IBM blog, Miss Debater has a knowledge base of 10 billion prayers, taken from newspapers and newspapers.
+In front of an audience of 700 people – among those who stood out mainly among the best students of debate in schools in the Bay Area of San Francisco and by more than a hundred journalists – Miss Debater and Natarajan expressed their arguments about the subject in question.
+According to the official IBM blog, Miss Debater has a knowledge base of 10 billion prayers taken from newspapers and newspapers.

 An agile process, but that still can not compete with humans

-The first has to do with the search for information for the elaboration of an argument, second, there must be a clear and structured explanation, and, finally, that message must be voiced in a way that clicks with the audience.
+The first has to do with the search for information for the elaboration of an argument; second, there must be a clear and structured explanation, and, finally, that message must be voiced in a way that clicks with the audience.

 This requires the careful use of language, emotions, rhetoric, and examples.
 While one machine can excel in the first, the last two could be challenging. – Natarajan